tjarrettveracode/Veracode-manual-for-GitHub/README.md

 > :grey_exclamation: The above is good to know, however, it is better to use one of the other options below

 #### Pre-built Docker Image
-Veracode released and maintain a set of public Docker Images which are available at __[DockerHub](https://hub.docker.com/u/veracode)__.
+Veracode releases and maintains a set of public Docker Images which are available at __[DockerHub](https://hub.docker.com/u/veracode)__.
 One of these has the API Wrapper pre-packaged and does not requires the convoluted download script.

 An example using the Docker image use can be found here:
 - [https://github.com/lerer-veracode/verademo-java/blob/test-policy-scan-using-docker/.github/workflows/upload-and-scan.yml](https://github.com/lerer-veracode/verademo-java/blob/test-policy-scan-using-docker/.github/workflows/upload-and-scan.yml)